timebertt/kubernetes-controller-sharding/README.md

 I presented this project at KubeCon Europe 2025.
 Check out the [recording](https://youtu.be/OTzd9eTtLRA) for a 30-minute overview with demos!

+> [!NOTE]
+> If you're attending the ContainerDays Conference 2025 in Hamburg, swing by for a talk about this project!
+Find my talk on the [agenda](https://www.containerdays.io/containerdays-conference-2025/agenda/#sz-session-896315).

 ## About ℹ️

 I started this project as part of my Master's studies in Computer Science at the [DHBW Center for Advanced Studies](https://www.cas.dhbw.de/) (CAS).